Quick Nav

 Print

-Virtual reality may be the next big wave in education.
-Most experts see long-term promise, but limited immediate impact in classrooms.
+Is virtual reality the next big wave in education?
 In some form, virtual reality has been around for a long time.
-However, many advocates believe that its time is coming and that it has the potential to transform many aspects of how students experience learning.
+However, many advocates believe that its time is coming and it has the potential to transform many aspects of how students experience learning.

-Virtual reality has the potential to generate the experience of being in any place or circumstance in the world and beyond, without the expense and risk of actually being there.
+Virtual reality (VR) is typically defined as a computer-generated experience that immerses participants in what feels like reality.
+It has the potential to generate the experience of being in any place or circumstance in the world and beyond, without the expense and risk of being there.
 Students can travel under the ocean, scale the most rugged mountains, or experience the inside of the digestive system.
-While education-focused content for virtual reality systems has lagged behind the development of hardware, recent progress is evident.
+While education-focused content for VR systems has lagged, change may be coming.

 Thought for the Week